The trip currently has one space available—email Julie Russ at email@example.com if you would like to join this trip!

-Float the Colorado River though the Grand Canyon with the ASU Institute of Human Origins!
+Float the Colorado River with ASU geologists!

 One of those trips of a lifetime—floating and splashing down the Colorado River!
 Sleeping under the stars (or in a tent if you wish!).
 Looking up at towering rock cliffs during the day and a star-filled sky at night.